 Rev. Nathan Carden joined Trinity as the Associate Pastor for Outreach and Contact Worship in June 2012.
 A native of Andalusia, AL, Nathan grew up in Waycross, GA as the son and grandson of pastors.
-He earned a B.S. in Communication Studies and an M.A. in Religion (theological studies) from Trevecca Nazarene University in Nashville, TN and went on to complete a Master of Divinity degree at Vanderbilt Divinity School.
-Ordained in the Church of the Nazarene, Nathan was received as an elder in the North Alabama Conference in June of 2012.
-Prior to serving at Trinity, Nathan led the contemporary worship service at FUMC of Pell City, AL. He also served in various roles at churches in Nashville, TN and Gainesville, FL.
+He is a graduate of Trevecca Nazarene University (B.S. & M.A.) in Nashville, TN.
+Nathan earned his M.Div. at Vanderbilt Divinity School and is pursuing his D.Min. in the Beeson program at Asbury Theological Seminary.
+Nurtured in the faith within the Church of the Nazarene, Nathan and his family joined the North Alabama Con. of the United Methodist Church in 2010.
+Prior to serving in North Alabama, he served in a variety of roles at churches in TN, FL and GA.

 Nathan is married to Kameron, a graduate of UGA and UF.
 She is a speech pathologist at the Alabama School for the Deaf and Blind.
-They have a son, Jonathan "Henry" (4), and daughter, Amelia (1).
-Nathan enjoys reading, golf, fishing, and playing together as a family.
+They have a son, Jonathan "Henry" (6), and daughter, Amelia (3).
+Nathan enjoys conversing about big ideas, building things, trying to catch fish, and playing together as a family.
 Nathan shares, "I have privilege of sharing the grace of God with others and joining God's work to renew all things.
 That might be the best job in the world."

 Rev. Suzanne Pruitt serves is the Associate Pastor of Christian Formation.
 Suzanne left the field of teaching to answer the call to ministry.
 She was first certified in Christian Education and Youth Ministry.
 Later she felt God’s nudge to become a Diaconal Minister and from there an ordained Deacon in full connection.
 She was subsequently consecrated in 1996 and ordained in 1999.
 She served as the Director of Youth Ministry for eight years and then Minister of Adult Discipleship at Wesley Memorial UMC (Decatur, AL) from 1988-2001.
 She served at Saint Mark UMC (Seneca, SC) from 2001-2004 as the Minister of Discipleship.
 Suzanne has served at Trinity for the past eight years as Minister of Christian Formation.
 Suzanne’s responsibilities are adult small group studies, adult Sunday School and Confirmation.